 But what in particular is broken?
 Yes, the websites and services have poor usability, accessibility, and aren’t pleasant to use.
 But those are symptoms, not underlying problems.

 This isn’t an odd request.
 It should be a situation that we jump at the chance of fulfilling.
 People creating software for interacting with their library?
-Great, get them that data!
+Great, get them access to that data!

-Unfortunately the library service replied that with over 1 million records it wouldn’t be possible to provide the data within the £600 freedom of information limit.
-On appeal, arguing that it should be achievable from digital records, the service then insisted they were exempt from the request as the online catalogue provided a search.
+Unfortunately the library service replied that it wouldn’t be possible to provide the data within the £600 freedom of information limit.
+On appeal, arguing that it should be easily achievable from digital records, the service then insisted they were exempt from the request as the online catalogue already provided search facilities.

-If there isn’t the investment in library system administration, what likelihood is there to be expertise in digital service skills like content design and user experience?
+If there isn’t basic capability in library system administration, what likelihood is there for digital service skills like content design and user experience?

-There are hugely encouraging words from the British Library showing they fully appreciate this, and are looking at enabling library services.
+There are encouraging words from the British Library showing they appreciate this, and are looking at helping library services.
 But there will only be so much they can be responsible for.

 we think that there is scope to develop patterns and designs that local libraries can use and re-work to improve their own websites and digital presences